grisuno/LazyOwn/COMMANDS.md

     `run_lazyburpfuzzer()`

 Note:
-    - Ensure that all required parameters are set before calling this function.
+    - Ensure that all required parameters are assign before calling this function.
     - Parameters can also be provided via corresponding files.

 ## lazyreverse_shell